Kota Harapan Indah: Transportation

-TransJakarta operates a BRT route from Harapan Indah, labeled as 2B.
+TransJakarta operates a non-BRT feeder route from Harapan Indah, labeled as 2B.
 Bus shelters are located at the bazaar, at the gateway, as well as in various places alongside the Harapan Indah Boulevard.
 Plenty of taxi cabs are available in the suburb, as well as commuter line, other bus services, as well as the Jakarta LRT, currently under construction.